NWWayward/NWWayward.github.io/_pages/Equipment.md

 ## Mounts
 Considered convenient methods of travel for some, and trusted companions by others, mounts (by and large horses, though some opt for more exotic types) are utilized both for travel, and for mounted combat in battle.
 Though ninja typically disdain being a highly-elevated target unable to move their own feet to avoid danger, there's no denying the speed and the advantages therein that mounts afford that compliments a shinobi's classical hit-and-run tactics well, though it is much harder to catch people by surprise, they remain an asset for those that opt to utilize them.
 Their costs vary by their Breed, and by default Mounts must be purchased with Savings; those of Noble clans can instead opt to purchase them with Requisition, thanks in part to their higher societal standing which sees their wealth and influence enabling them to almost always have a steed for when they wish one, though it reflects poorly upon one's house to endanger or lose them with any sort of frequency, Noble or not.
 Regardless of clan standing, you must have learned the 'Horse Whistle Technique' in order to purchase a Mount.

+In battle you can mount a.. mount, as a Speed 5 action so long as you are within Range 2 of your mount.
+While unmounted, you can whistle or otherwise direct your mount toward you as a Speed 0 action, causing it to move at its top speed toward you for the next 5 IC; if it was fleeing, it begins to move toward you instead.
+You can mount other people's mounts if they are unmounted and you elect to do so, but see Rear, below.

+- Mounts can not enter Stealth, nor can a Rider be in Stealth while riding a mount.
+You may, however, opt to dismount as part of any action that lets you Hide.

 A Mount that is brought to 0 HP dies immediately and Rears its rider.
 If a mount you own dies, you may not re-purchase another until one month (4 OOC days) have passed, which is considered a time of grieving over the loss of the mount, reducing your maximum Willpower by 1.
 This takes place whether you are a Noble or not.

 While mounted, the following rules apply: